-If you are a social person, join a class, or get a workout buddy.
+If you are a social person, join a class, get a workout buddy, or join a group challenge.
 If you’re a reader, try a great book while you’re on the elliptical or a book on tape while you lift.

 Your brain is the most important tool you have to achieve the healthy, happy lifestyle you deserve.
 Truly, the way you think about fitness and weight loss determines your success.
 So start thinking creatively.
 Give yourself a fresh perspective on working out and you’ll find it so much easier to get up, get out, and get going.